benWindsorCode/dotFiles/README.md

-# dotFiles
+# Dot Files
 My personal dot files.
 This repo includes scripts to help maintain the dotfiles between systems.
 In particular:
-- update\_repo.sh will copy scripts from host machine to repo folder
+- dotfile_utils\\update\_repo.sh will copy scripts from host machine to repo folder
-- update\_local.sh will copy scripts from repo to host machine
+- dotfile_utils\\update\_local.sh will copy scripts from repo to host machine
-- all\_diffs.sh will perform all diffs between repo files and files on local machine
+- dotfile_utils\\diffs.sh will perform all diffs between repo files and files on local machine

-N.B.: The abvoe scripts are still WIP, run at your own risk!
+N.B.: The above scripts are still WIP, run at your own risk!
 The dotfiles themselves are all good though.

 # Prerequisite Install List
 To use the dotfiles install:
 - ripgrep
 - silversearcher-ag
 - ctags
+- texlive (for org export)
+- texlive-latex-extra (for org export)

 # Vim
 Standard ~/.vimrc setup, downloads vim-plug on first setup.
 Extra file ~/.vim/plugins.vim listing all vim-plug plugins to install, credit to [this blog](https://medium.com/@huntie/10-essential-vim-plugins-for-2018-39957190b7a9) for the idea.